J-Tech-Japan/Sekiban/README.md

 - **Projections Snapshots:** Offers the ability to capture the state of a projection at a certain point in time.
 - **Large Snapshots Storage:** Accommodate sizable snapshots using Azure Blob Storage or Amazon S3.
 - **Built-in Testing Framework:** Simplifies testing with an integrated suite.
-- **Cosmos DB / Dynamo DB Datastore:** Provides scalable and globally distributed data storage solutions.
+- **Azure Cosmos DB / Dynamo DB Datastore:** Provides scalable and globally distributed data storage solutions.
 - **Tenant Partitions:** Facilitates separation of data based on tenant for easier data management and handling.
 - **Query from Multiple Projections:** Enables querying from a range of projections for more dynamic data analysis.
 - **Command and Query Web API Generator with Swagger Support:** Streamlines API design, building, and documentation.